jae0/bio.snowcrab/README.md

   - Model aggregate timeseries by region as Bayesian biomass dynamics autoregressive process (Logistic form) using STAN and obtain biological parameters that guide Harvest control rules.
   - Generate routine figures, tables, reports and presentations.

-Much of this project is generic and can be easily adapted for other species.
-Usage is shown in the scripts found in inst/scripts/0*.R.
+Much of this project is generic and can be easily ported/adapted for other species.
+Usage is shown in the scripts found in inst/markdown/0*.md.
 They represent the backbone of the assessment.

-Quarto and Rmarkdown documents can be found in inst/markdown/.
-They are meant to be copied to a work directory such as bio.data/bio.snowcrab/assessments/ where they can be run to generate reports on demand.
+Quarto documents (a structured markdown format) can be found in inst/markdown/.
+They are meant to be copied to a work directory (current defaultis: bio.data/bio.snowcrab/assessments/{year} ) where they can be run to generate reports on demand.
+The [Makefile](inst/markdown/Makefile) contains the instructions on report generation.

 There is heavy reliance upon aegis.bathymetry, aegis.polygons, aegis.surveys and aegis.temperature.
 Though not necessary, they help inform the broader ecosystem-based approach that has been used with snow crab assessments since 2004 (when we received the mandate in Maritimes Region).
-Examples of their usage are found in the individual aegis.* projects inst/scripts/0*.R files.
+Examples of their usage are found in the individual aegis.* projects inst/scripts/0*.md files.

 ---